qieqiewin/Tubular-object-centerline-estimation/README.md

 ### Part 2: Centerline and Boundary Extraction
 1. **Identify boundary points**: Detect the boundary points along the main axis of the tubular object, particularly the start and end points.
-2. **Generate a centerline**: Connect the start and end points of the tubular object and create 100 evenly spaced sample points along this line, representing the centerline.
+2. **Generate points in main_axis**: Connect the start and end points of the tubular object and create 100 evenly spaced sample points along this axis.
-3. **Plane projection and point selection**:
+3. **Plane projection and circle point selection**:
-   - For each point `p_i` on the centerline, define a projection plane `P_i` that is perpendicular to the main axis.
+   - For each point `p_i` on the axis, define a projection plane `P_i` that is perpendicular to the main axis.
    - Select the set of points `C_i` from the point cloud that are within a threshold distance `thresh` from the projection plane.
 4. **Fit a circle in each projection plane**:
    - Project the selected points `C_i` onto the projection plane.